Gravitational waves: a foundational review: Questionable and obscure points

-Similarly to the electromagnetic wave, the field components of the first-order gravitational wave (in transverse-traceless coordinates) are orthogonal to the propagation direction.
-As a consequence, by using the geodesic deviation equation it is concluded that, when passing through two vertically separated particles, the first-order gravitational wave would make them to oscillate orthogonally around the original point.
-A circumference of free particles would be distorted in such a way that it would become an ellipse, first (let us say) vertically, then horizontally, and so on.
-The question then arises: how a strictly attractive field like gravitation could give rise to {\em orthogonal oscillations} around the original position?
+In addition to this question, there is also a conceptual issue.
+According to the standard approach, when a first-order gravitational wave passes through orthogonally separated particles, it makes them to oscillate orthogonally around the original position.
+The question then arises: how a strictly attractive interaction like gravitation could give rise to {\em orthogonal oscillations around the original position}?
 This orthogonal oscillation can be easily understood in the electromagnetic case, where the Lorentz force is either attractive or repulsive depending on the sign of the field component.
-However, in the strictly attractive case of gravitation, it is not clear at all how such orthogonal particles oscillation could be possible.
+However, in the {\em strictly attractive case of gravitation}, it is not clear at all how such orthogonal particles oscillation could be possible.